- Chart

 Total Addressable Market (TAM)

-The global toy market is estimated to be over $100 billion.
-Mattel is positioned to capture a significant portion of this market through its diverse product offerings and global presence.
-However, market fragmentation and changing consumer preferences present challenges.
+The global toy market is estimated at over $100 billion.
+Mattel is positioned to capture a significant portion of this TAM through its diverse portfolio and global reach.

 Upturn SWOT Analysis